Alfresco/alfresco-content-app/docs/extending/application-features.md

 ## Customizing list columns

-To modify default columns layout for lists in personal files, libraries, favorite libraries, shared, recent files, favorites and search results you can update the `app.extensions.json` file by modifying/inserting new entry to the correponding section of `features.documentList`.
+To modify default columns layout for lists in personal files, libraries, favorite libraries, shared, recent files, favorites and search results you can update the `app.extensions.json` file by modifying/inserting new entry to the corresponding section of `features.documentList`.
 For example modifying `search-results` section:

 ```json
 {